carbonblack/traefik/docs/configuration/backends/docker.md

 # Docker Provider

-Træfik can be configured to use Docker as a provider.
+Traefik can be configured to use Docker as a provider.

 ## Docker